 Step 1: Pre-Shave Routine

-I can’t emphasize doing a pre-shave routine enough.
+We can’t emphasize the importance of a pre-shave routine enough.
 But, what does this mean?
 For one thing, you can take a hot shower, which makes your hair soft.
-If you don’t want to shower, you can use a wet towel.
-The way I do it is I just make a towel wet, put it in the microwave for a minute to make it hot, put it on my face, and let it rest there.
-It’s very comforting, but it also helps my hair to get soft.
+If you don’t want to shower, you can use a wet towel, heating it for a a minute or so in the microwave.
+It’s very comforting, but it also helps your hair to get soft.
 If that’s too much time for you, you can also splash your face with hot water for a minute or two, until you can feel that your hair is getting soft.

 Take a hot shower to make your hair soft before shaving